Trugamr/spotifyd-rtmp/README.md

-### Stream spotify to rtmp server
+# Streaming Spotify to an RTMP Server

+This repository allows you to stream Spotify music to an RTMP server, enabling public access to your favorite tunes.
+We'll explore how to set up a Docker container to run `spotifyd` and stream the audio using `pulseaudio` and `ffmpeg` to send the output to an RTMP server.

+### Example using Docker Compose

+In the `examples/public-stream` directory, you'll find an example `docker-compose.yml` file that demonstrates how to run two services:

+1. `ossrs/srs`: An RTMP server Docker image that accepts incoming streams.
-This is achieved by runngin spotifyd inside the container which is then streamed using pulseaudio sink and ffmpeg which send the pulseaudio sink output to rtmp server.
+2. `spotifyd-rtmp`: A custom image that runs `spotifyd` and streams the pulseaudio sink output to the RTMP server.

-#### Example using docker compose
-Example is included in `examples/public-stream` which `docker compose`.
-Two services are run one of which is __ossrs/srs__ docker image which acts as an rtmp server and other is __spotifyd-rtmp__ which sends currently spotifyd pulseaudio sink output to rtmp server.

-#### What even do this?
-This can be helpful in creating public stream which can be played by anyone and in my case by a discord music bot.

-#### What improvements can be made?
-Alot of improvements like making this more stable, smaller docker image size and lowering the latency of the final stream.
+### What is this for?

+By creating a public stream, you can share your Spotify music with others.
+In my case, I use this to create a public stream for a Discord music bot.

+### Room for Improvement

+There are many ways to enhance this project:

+1. **Stability**: Improve the stability of the streaming process.
+2. **Docker Image Size**: Optimize the Docker image size to reduce storage requirements.
+3. **Latency**: Reduce the latency of the final stream for a more seamless listening experience.